eing/eing.github.io/_posts/2015-10-05-STARWest-Highlights.markdown

 <h4>Deeper dive into the definition of testing</h4>

-From Michael Bolton and James Bach sesssion on "The Secret Life of Testers: Where Your Time Really Goes", testing terminology is lumped into many activities that is not testing.
+From Michael Bolton and James Bach session on "The Secret Life of Testers: Where Your Time Really Goes", testing terminology is lumped into many activities that is not testing.
 Hence, this session shows how testing can be "de-lumped" so that we can be cognizant of the time that is taken away from actual testing for better test effort estimation.

 Examples of time taken away from actual testing - bugs, test setup, attempt to perform testing such as discussing test plans, code changes, and attending related chalk talks and fixing test scripts.